 iFactory has developed a common module system based upon an innovative NodeJS & Express open-source application framework.
 This is to deploy business web applications and tailored ERP Systems for our clients quickly and cost efficiently.

 Launched in 2005, Symfony became one of the leading PHP frameworks to create professional websites and web applications.
 Built on top of the Symfony Components.

-Laravel, launched in 2011, is a newer framework that aimed to combine the lesson’s learned from of earlier PHP frameworks like CodeIgniter and Symfony.
-It is generally seen as good starting point for developers and small businesses to embark on their first web framework.
-Its extremely popular and has an impressive ecosystem.
+Laravel, launched in 2011, is a newer framework that aimed to combine the lessons learned from earlier PHP frameworks like CodeIgniter and Symfony.
+It is generally seen as a good starting point for developers and small businesses to embark on their first web framework.
+It is extremely popular and has an impressive ecosystem.

 Go & Hugo

 Hugo is written in Go, Google’s next generation server-side language.
 Hugo is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.